pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --no-verify general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the ``--no-verify/-n`` boolean general options is set, theclient does not verify any certificates received from the WBEM server.
+If the ``--no-verify/-n`` boolean general option is set, the client does not verify any certificates received from the WBEM server.
 Any certificate returned by the WBEM server is accepted.